finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 Cancel transactions

-Cancel one or more transactions from the specified transaction portfolio.
+Cancel one or more transactions from the transaction portfolio.

 ### Example
 ```java